Fuel My Plate

 To serve

-Small bunch of fresh coriander, finely chopped
+Small handful of fresh coriander leaves, finely chopped

 1/2 red chilli, finely sliced